ettolrahc97/Gamezone-Retail-Project/README.md

 **Channel Performance & Marketing Effectiveness:**
 - Direct is the main driver of all sales.
 All other channels pale in comparison.

+## Recommendations
+Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following: